hengshuaiyao/HengshuaiYao.github.io/README.md

 -->

 - Negative Log Likelihood Ratio Loss for Deep Neural Network Classification.
 Donglai Zhu, Hengshuai Yao, Bei Jiang, Peng Yu. [arxiv](https://arxiv.org/pdf/1804.10690.pdf), 2018.
+    - Abstract: In deep neural network, the cross-entropy loss function is commonly used for classification.
+Minimizing cross entropy is equivalent to maximizing likelihood under assumptions of uniform feature and class distributions.
+It belongs to generative training criteria which does not directly discriminate correct class from competing classes.
+We propose a discriminative loss function with negative log likelihood ratio between correct and competing classes.
+It significantly outperforms the cross-entropy loss on the CIFAR-10 image classification task.

 - Donglai Zhu, Hao Chen, Hengshuai Yao, Masoud Nosrati, Peyman Yadmellat, Yunfei Zhang.
 Practical Issues of Action-conditioned Next Image Prediction. [arxiv](https://arxiv.org/abs/1802.02975), 2018.